stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

 }
 ```

-We can then generate a copy region for each layer in that MIP level:
+We can then generate a copy region for each layer (or cubemap face) in that MIP level:

 ```java
 int count = descriptor.layerCount();